 7 Key Terms First Time Home Buyers Need to Know Before Making a Financial Commitment

-When you decide to buy your first home, you'll likely be quickly overwhelmed with the sheer amount of different things that the loan process will involve.
+When you decide to buy your first home, you'll likely be quickly overwhelmed with the sheer number of different things that the loan process will involve.
 A big part of buying your home will be navigating the tricky world of mortgages, and this alone is enough to leave first time home buyers extremely confused.

 Throughout the process you'll likely encounter a number of terms and concepts you don't' entirely understand at first.
-As such, learning more about things before you start shopping around for your home and your 1st time home loan is important.
+As such, learning more about things before you start shopping around for your house and your 1st time home loan is important.

-Obviously you need to find a mortgage lender that provides competitive pricing and terms, but there are a few basic terms a first time home buying prospect must know before buying a house.
+Obviously, you need to find a mortgage lender that provides competitive pricing and terms, but there are a few basic terms a first-time home buying prospect must know before buying a house.

 Here are 7 key terms you need to understand.

-- Down Payment Requirements – Down payment requirements vary greatly, but essentially you'll need 5 to 10 percent of the total home price as a down payment if you want a traditional loan and have somewhat decent credit.
+- Down Payment Requirements – Down payment requirements vary greatly, but essentially, you'll need 5 to 10 percent of the total home price as a down payment if you want a traditional loan and have somewhat decent credit.
 Taking out FHA loans or making use of certain other loan options could mean that you need as little as 3.5% down, and some loans – VA and USDA loans in particular – may be available with no money down required.

 - Mortgage Insurance – This is insurance that covers the risks a lender takes when extending you the loan, and can increase your interest rate by between .03 to 1.15 percent depending on the situation.